Defending the environment can be a death sentence – DW – 11/30/2022

 The fight over ancestral lands is the main driver of this violence, he said.

-Land conflicts were behind more than half of the killings recorded globally in the last decade.
-Although, in many cases, the reasons go unreported, Global Witness notes that these conflicts often relate to cultivation of illicit crops and land ownership.
+Although this is not always explicit in the data, land conflicts seem to be behind more than half of the killings recorded globally in the last decade.
+In many cases the reasons go unreported, Global Witness notes, pointing out that these conflicts often relate to land ownership and cultivation of illicit crops.

-Mining and extraction — connected to 18% of killings — came second.
-That was followed by agribusiness, which made up 10% of cases, and logging made up 9%.
+Mining and extraction — connected to 18% of killings — was the most-dangerous discreet sector.
+That was followed by agribusiness, which made up 10% of cases, while logging made up 9%.

 Lethal violence hotspots